 Endemic and notable birds 21 endemics (all but one Sierra Nevada endemic Santa Marta Wren), 18 threatened species, 333 bird species, with a birding lodge, trails, hummingbird and antpitta feeders.
 Endemics that can be seen in the reserve and around the lodge: 1.
 Santa Marta Parakeet 2.
 Santa Marta Screech Owl 3.
 Blossomcrown 4.
 Black-backed Thornbill 5.
 White-tailed Starfrontlet 6.
 Santa Marta Woodstar 7.
 Santa Marta Sabrewing 8.
 Rusty-headed Spinetail 9.
 Streak-capped Spinetail 10.
 Santa Marta Foliage-gleaner 11.
 Santa Marta Antpitta 12.
 Brown-rumped Tapaculo 13.
 Santa Marta Tapaculo 14.
 Santa Marta Bush Tyrant 15.
 Santa Marta Mountain Tanager 16.
 Colombian Brush Finch 17.
 Santa Marta Brush Finch 18.
 Yellow-crowned Whitestart 19.
 White-lored Warbler 20.
 Santa Marta Warbler 21.
 Santa Marta Toucanet.
 Another Colombian endemic, Chestnut-winged Chachalaca (22), can be found fairly easily near Santa Marta airport.

 Access and Facilities Barranquilla Airport - 4 Hours (flights from Miami and Panama City) Santa Marta Airport - 3 Hours.
 It is possible to take a taxi from either airport or from the City of Santa Marta to the town of Minca.
-From Minca a 4x4 jeep is needed to the lodge.
+From Minca a 4x4 jeep is needed to the lodge, or, for the more adventurous, a motorcycle.
+Note that it is no longer possible to visit the lodge grounds unless staying there.
+They no longer provide corn for the wood quail and so that species can now be less easy to see.

 El Dorado Bird Lodge has excellent facilities including: